 Thank you, have a lovely evening.

-It’s not personal, they’re just not interested in what you have to offer.
-Be kind and gracious to everyone and remember, just because they said no now, doesn’t mean they won't circle back around later and reconsider.
+It’s not personal; they’re just not interested in what you have to offer.
+Be kind and gracious to everyone and remember, just because someone said no now, doesn’t mean they won't circle back around later and reconsider.

 7. Respect Other's Boundaries

 Respecting other’s boundaries and the rules of the party is paramount.
 Ask for consent in everything you do, and remember that a lack of response isn’t a “yes.”

 Practice making specific request before the party, so you feel comfortable doing so during the party.
 These are all incredibly valuable tools which will enable you to get the most out of your first sex party.

 Can I join you?